mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 ##### 41:23

 Look at the Chinese Zen histories.
 If [Buddhism](glossary#buddhism) were completely destroyed by the “politics,” the Chinese politics; if all monks were completely destroyed, and the government kicked them out of the temples – wherever the Zen monks went, either fishermen, either boatmen, still Zen [is] alive, in their life.
 Now when the world becomes peaceful, harmonious, all the Zen monks come back to Buddhism.
 It’s very strange, but it is very true.
 Only the Zen monks come back very naturally when the war gets peace.
 But when the government is excited and gets angry – well they can live any time, anywhere.
 “Goodbye”; but it doesn’t mean that [Zen Buddhism](glossary#zen-buddhism ) dies; it’s still alive in their life.
-That’s why when the time comes, conditions are right: it comes back.
+That’s why when the time comes, conditions are arranged, it comes back.

 ##### 43:00

 > The treasury of teachings of the whole age cannot explain it thoroughly; clear eyed patchrobed monks cannot save themselves completely.

-Next, “The treasury of teachings of the whole age cannot explain it thoroughly.”

 “The treasury of teachings of the whole age” – that means all Buddhist scriptures, from generation to generation, for 2500 years.
 We try to collect all the Buddhist scriptures, and try to explain what the truth is.
 It doesn’t hit the mark.

-##### 43:41

-“Clear eyed patchrobed monks cannot save themselves completely.”
+“Clear eyed patchrobed monks cannot save themselves completely.” *[unintelligible]* How?

-*[unintelligible]* How?
 Much as they cannot save others.
-Because even patch robed monks full of [enlightenment](glossary#enlightenment), cannot themselves *[unintelligible]* how they can save all sentient beings.
+Because even patch robed monks, full of [enlightenment](glossary#enlightenment), cannot themselves *[unintelligible]* how they can save all sentient beings.

 ##### 44:30

 There is a very interesting story of one of the famous Japanese scholars – he was a scholar and also he was a communist.
-He practiced under the guidance of [Gempo Yamamoto](glossary#gempo-yamamoto), who was teacher of [Sōen Nakagawa](glossary#sōen-nakagawa).
+He practiced under the guidance of [Gempo Yamamoto](glossary#gempo-yamamoto), who was the teacher of [Sōen Nakagawa](glossary#sōen-nakagawa).
 This gentleman worked in the kitchen as a clerk.

 One day, [Gempo Roshi](glossary#gempo-yamamoto) passed through the kitchen and saw this gentleman.
 He asked him, “What for do you practice Zen?”
-He said, “I am practicing Zen to save all sentient beings.”
+[The man] said, “I am practicing Zen to save all sentient beings.”
 Then Gempo Roshi said, “Oh, is that so.”
 Then he left.

 And in a few days, when he passed through the kitchen, and he saw him making the rice on the stove, he asked, “What for do you practice [zazen](glossary#zazen)?”
 He said, “I want to save all sentient beings.”
 He said, “Oh.”
 He left.

-Next time, he came and asked the same question.
+The third time, he came and asked the same question.
 And still this gentleman said, “I want to practice to save all sentient beings.”

 So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[he laughs]* “That practice is just for you!”

 *[tape change]*

-... because my practice is evaluated in [a] great way, so you should be patient, please take care of me.
+... “because my practice is evaluated in [a] great way, so you should be patient, please take care of me.”

 Well, if you have a family, “I want to go to [zazen](glossary#zazen), so you should stay here and take care [of things]” – this is off.
 Don’t you think so?
 It’s really [a] cause of fighting.
-It’s very true.
+It’s really true.
 That’s why [Gempo Roshi](glossary#gempo-yamamoto) crashed that idea: “Stupid!
 Your practice is just for you.”

 I don’t think practice is just for you – but don’t touch it, okay?
 Don’t get one "setting" for ideas.
 Practice is not just for you, practice is not just for all sentient beings; whatever you say, it doesn’t hit the mark.